 Sit on the floor or in a chair.
-Place a rolled towel under the ball of your foot and hold both ends.
-Straighten your knee and gently pull the towel toward you.
+Place the center of a towel under the ball of your foot and hold both ends.
+Straighten your knee and gently pull the towel toward you to stretch your calf and foot.
 Hold the stretch for 15 to 20 seconds and repeat 3 to 5 times.

 4. Calf stretch

 Stand facing a wall with your hands on the wall at shoulder height.
 Step back with one leg.
 Keeping the back knee straight and heel on the floor, bend your front knee until you feel a stretch in the back leg.
 Hold for 20 to 40 seconds and repeat 2 to 4 times.
 This will stretch the gastrocnemius and Achilles tendon, which can become extra tight if you wear high heels.

 From there, slightly bend the back knee while keeping the heel on the floor to change the focus to the soleus muscle.
 You will feel this stretch lower in the calf near your ankle.
 Hold 20 to 40 seconds and repeat 2 to 4 times.

 Stand with the balls of your feet on the edge of a step.
 Slowly let your heels down over the edge of the step and relax your calf muscles.
 You will feel a stretch throughout your calf and plantar fascia.
 Hold 20 to 30 seconds, then engage your calf muscles to lift your heels and return to the start position.
 Repeat 2 to 4 times.

 Sit in a chair with a towel spread out on the floor under your feet.
 Use your toes to pull the towel toward you and then to push the towel away.
 This will help strengthen the intrinsic muscles of the feet, which will eventually take some of the burden and stress off of the plantar fascia.